Equifax: Lawsuits and fines

 In April 2014, Equifax was sued in New York federal court by God Gazarov, who claimed the company erroneously reports him as having no credit history because of his unusual first name.
+Gazarov settled his lawsuit in May 2015, with Equifax agreeing to enter his name into their database.

 On November 4, 2017, it was reported that a group of five Oklahomans had sued the company, claiming that Equifax "violated laws which require financial institutions to protect the security of their customers' personal information."
 Equifax selected the law firm DLA Piper to work on the case in D.C.
 It had turned to Edelman for earlier crisis control after the October 2017 privacy breach.

 Consumer lawsuits claiming damages under the FCRA have been successful in small claims court.

 Equifax software engineer Sudhakar Reddy was charged with insider trading for purchasing options prior to the disclosure of the 2017 data breach.

 In January 2020, Equifax agreed to a global settlement with the Federal Trade Commission, the Consumer Financial Protection Bureau, and 50 U.S. states and territories.
 For those that were affected by the data breach, there were open suggestions to file claims against it.
 The settlement includes up to $425 million to help people affected by the data breach.
 Equifax ultimately reached a settlement with regulators for up to $700 million.

+In October 2023, the UK's Financial Conduct Authority fined Equifax more than £11 million for failing to secure UK customer data.

+In May 2024, mortgage lenders First Financial Lending and Greystone Mortgage filed a proposed class-action lawsuit against Equifax, accusing the company of monopolizing the market for electronic income and employment verification services, allegedly leading to higher prices.